inodb/CONCOCT/doc/source/complete_example.rst

         -db $POGDB \
     > annotations/pog-annotations/blastp_HighVQ.out

-The resulting BLAST ouput has predicted proteins aligned to POG proteins.
+The resulting BLAST output has predicted proteins aligned to POG proteins.
 There's a file in CONCOCT that contains protein id to POG id mappings.
 That way clusters can be linked to POGs.
 Use the ``POG_table.py`` script to generate a cluster to POG hit table: